 Another key to long winter survival: raclette cheese, a to-die-for speciality of the Goms region.

 Goms is famed for air–dried beef Walliser Trockenfleisch, a tradition that stems from having to preserve foods for long winters, when villages would be cut off from the world until the snows melted.
-The best comes from the Herens cattle (Eringer in German), the black fighting cows, yet another interesting tradition of the Valais.
+The best comes from the Herens cattle (Eringer in German), black fighting cows, yet another interesting tradition of the Valais.
 It’s serve in paper thin slices.

 Another must try is hobelkäse, a semi-hard cheese made from raw cow’s milk that one local described to me as “extremely fat and old” — in other words, richly full fat, matured and flavourful.